CharonSSS/RSS-Origin/README.md

 ![A](https://github.com/CharonSSS/RSS-Origin/blob/main/assets/RSSO-LOECA.png)

-**And here is a list about all the celestials added and planning to add soon.**
+**And here is a list about all the celestials added and planning to add.**

 ![A](https://github.com/CharonSSS/RSS-Origin/blob/main/assets/Celestial%20bodies%20added%20in%20RSS-Origin%20up-coming%20initial%20release.png)